omnetpp/docs.omnetpp.org/docs/tutorials/tictoc/part7.md

 <img src="../images/avgnumpackets.png">

 Notice that the Y axis is logarithmic.
-The average number of packets that arrive decreases polynomially as *N* increases, and the network gets larger.
+The average number of packets that arrive decreases exponentially as *N* increases, and the network gets larger.

 [`cMessage`]: https://omnetpp.org/doc/omnetpp/api/classomnetpp_1_1cMessage.html